Skip to Content

 The exterior facade of the Museum of Selfies, which depicts a "crying emoji".

-Paradox Museum: Like the Museum of Selfies, the Paradox Museum offers a number of “mind-bending” rooms that make for unique pictures.
+Paradox Museum: Like the Museum of Selfies, the Paradox Museum offers several “mind-bending” rooms that make for unique pictures.

 The attraction is located in the Showcase Mall near MGM Grand.